michaelgoin/undici-fastify-repro/README.md

   * Transactions can get big enough to cause the garbage collector to crash.
 The default run time is much too low for that.
   * Similarly, each transaction reuse will get logged at warn level which could result in significant logging over a long period of time.

+## Installing Dependencies

+`npm install` can be ran at the root of the repository.

+After the root-level dependencies have been installed, the install scripts for the fastify and express applications will automatically run via the `postinstall` script.

 ## Running the reproduction

 `npm run start` from repository root supplying a license key (and `NEW_RELIC_HOST` if using non-prod or mocked back-end).